The Best Running Gels And How To Use Them In Your Training

 These all-natural gels offer something completely different from everything else on this list.
 They come as a dry powder that you mix with water, or coffee/juice/whatever else you have to hand.
 You wait 10 minutes and then suck down the gel.
 It’s not quite as inconvenient as it sounds and can be made mid-run, although when it comes to races it’s more suited to ultra-distance events where you have a backpack to carry it.

 It’s designed to be a stable release of energy rather than the usual spike you get from a gel.
-The gel contains only 11g of carbs compared with the usual 20g, but we’ve found the energy benefits seem to be similar, and it’s more palatable than most options – great news if you’re not a fan of the usual super-sweet gels.
+The gel contains only 11g of carbs compared with the usual 20g, but I’ve found the energy benefits seem to be similar, and it’s more palatable than most options—great news if you’re not a fan of the usual super-sweet gels.

-Taste test: The texture of the gel is unusual, with an almost porridge-like consistency with crunchy chia seeds adding even more texture, and the vanilla flavour is mild but pleasant.
+Taste test: The texture of the gel is unusual, with an almost porridge-like consistency plus crunchy chia seeds that add even more texture, and the vanilla flavor is mild but pleasant.
+It’s not one I’d use for an all-out marathon myself, but for longer, slightly slower events it’s a welcome alternative to very syrupy gels.

 Specifications